| SCHINDLER'S LIST:STUDENT DISCUSSION QUESTIONS

 were six million innocent Jews, and millions of other innocent people who perished at the

+hands of the Nazis.
 The child is set apart from the crowd by the color red.

 She is presented as an individual beside the gray masses.
 This serves to remind the viewer